samskivert/compose/c0/README.md

 This is a somewhat high level TODO list for C0.
 Normally I keep this sort of thing in an uncommitted file in the top-level directory of a project, but this time I'll share with the class.

-### Type checking
+### Typing

 - ~~Type `ImplDef` trees.~~
 - ~~Introduce `RefTree` to bind particular symbol to reference in AST.~~
-- Actually check that types match, instead of just typing trees.
-- Include synthesized args for typeclass dictionaries in `Arrow` type.
-(As separate arglist?)
+- ~~Include synthesized args for typeclass dictionaries in `Arrow` type.
+(As separate arglist?)~~
+- Actually check that types match when typing trees.
 - Type pattern trees.
 - Type comprehensions.

+### Resolution

+- Add an `ImplThis` tree node and use it when an impl binding requires passing the impl itself to the bound function.

 ### Lowering